What Is Economics?

 Where can I study economics in the US?

-There are many universities offering economics undergraduate courses in USA for international students to pursue a world-class degree.
-Shorelight partners with top-ranked universities like American University, the University of Illinois Chicago, the University of Massachusetts Boston, and the University of South Carolina.
+There are many universities offering economics undergraduate courses in the USA for international students.
+Shorelight works with top-ranked universities like American University, the University of Illinois Chicago, UMass Boston, and the University of South Carolina.

 What undergraduate economics courses do colleges offer for international students?